HDFGroup/hdf-rest-api/Hypermedia.rst

 This enables clients to "explore" the API without detailed knowledge of it.

-This is the list of relations used in HDF Kita:
+This is the list of relations used in the HDF REST API:

  * attributes - the attributes of the resource
  * data - the resource's data (used for datasets)